nebnotes/nebnotes.github.io/src/dbms.md

 ## Features of Ms-Access:

-- Easy to create complex database
+- Easy to create complex databases
-- Data can be analysed and modified using queries with ease
+- Data can be analyzed and modified using queries with ease
-- Creates elaborated reports from your data.
+- Creates elaborate reports from your data
-- Makes customized data entry forms.
+- Makes customized data entry forms
-- Presents your data dynamically on the WWW (World Wide Web).
+- Presents your data dynamically on the WWW (World Wide Web)

 ## Major objects of Ms-Access